miroslavmyrha/cypress-testrail-turbo-reporter/README.md

 ## Usage example

-Here are a few ways to use it.

 - check your project ID and set up it in .env file ... and others configuration in .env setup: [.env setup](https://github.com/miroslavkadidlo/cypress-testrail-turbo-reporter/blob/main/README.md#env-setup)